Economy main issue for voters as Ghana election nears – DW – 12/04/2024

 Ghana's electoral commission has come under scrutiny from some political parties for lack of transparency.
 However,

-"As a commission, I am pleased to note that we have walked the talk of peace mindful of the fact that attaining peaceful electoral outcome would depend on our actions," Mensa said, adding that the commission had consciously operated and carried out activities in a manner that would ensure peace before, during and after the election,
+"As a commission, I am pleased to note that we have walked the talk of peace mindful of the fact that attaining peaceful electoral outcome would depend on our actions," Mensa said.
+Mensa added that the commission had consciously operated and carried out activities in a manner that would ensure peace before, during and after the election.

-A recent controversial policy by the Electoral Commission to limit media monitoring of election results collation sparked outrage.
+A recent policy by the Electoral Commission to limit media monitoring of the collation of election results sparked outrage.
 The commission has now decided to reconsider that decision.

 "As a commission, I assure you that we would continue to apply these ingredients of transparency, responsiveness and inclusiveness in all our activities through to the election day and beyond," Mensa said.

-In the December 7 election, voters would also vote for over 270 parliamentarians.
-Voting will occur nationwide at over 40,000 polling centers from 6 am to 5 pm local time.
+All 275 seats in Ghana's Parliament are also up for election on Saturday.
+Voting will occur nationwide at over 40,000 polling centers from 6 a.m. to 5 p.m. local time.

-A winner of the presidential election must secure 50% plus one vote.
+The winner of the presidential election must secure a majority of 50% plus one vote.
 There will be a second round of voting if no candidate secures the required threshold to win the first round.

 Disappointed electorate